Ed Spenser/Sandhill Images

 My interests are wildlife and nature, especially birds (including captive birds and other animals) and also live music, musicians, vehicles and travel/landscape.
 A few personal projects will find their way here as well as the occasional business/commercial project-those usually involve music and musicians.
 Contact me for questions, licensing, prints, or if you need a live concert photographer or a photo shoot for captive animals or really any interesting project.
 I am based in South Florida.

 Music: I have been photographing live music concerts and musicians on and off since the early 1970's and have taken a renewed interest in this in the last few years as my wife and I are performing musicians and so are so many of our friends here in South Florida.
 She performs more frequently than I and her band is very professional.
-The album entitled "The Lovely Linda" is devoted to photographs of her during live performances.
+The album entitled "The Lovely Linda" is devoted to photographs of her during live performances with various people.
 I am an avid photographer of musicians playing live and also off-stage, including publicity photos.
 I try to emphasize emotion and intensity, action, interaction between band members and also with the audience, and also pick flattering images that make everyone look good!
 That's what it's all about, right?
 I try to avoid over-processing although sometimes some added processing zing can be beneficial to the image if the stage lighting is interesting.
-Sometimes I have to fight poor stage lighting.
+Most of the time I have to fight poor and constantly changing stage lighting.

-Training, background and gear: For gear I am mainly a Canon user although I do have some Sony mirrorless gear and like it very much.
-I have been a photographer since as a teenager my shutterbug father taught me how to expose, develop and print film images in several formats.
+Training, background and gear: For gear I am mainly a Canon user although I have used some Sony mirrorless gear.
+I have been a photographer since as a teenager my shutterbug father taught me how to expose, develop and print film images in several formats, starting with a manual cameras such as Kodak Retina, Rolleiflex, and Leica rangefinder.
 I studied still photography at NYU film school while I was attending college there in the 1970's and have been shooting photos off and on since then.
-I do attend photo workshops and seminars when I can, which add to my skill set.
-I am always looking to improve and learn new techniques.
-I recently set up a small simple studio in my house so I can learn lighting techniques for portraits, this will be a fun long-term project.
-I am also beginning to dabble in video.
-I use Lightroom as my main post-processing instrument, with a couple of add-ins, and use Photoshop sparingly mostly because I find it so intimidating.
+I do attend photo workshops and seminars when I can.Recently, I set up a small simple studio in my house so I can learn lighting techniques for portraits, this will be a fun long-term project.
+I use Lightroom as my main post-processing instrument, with several add-ins, and use Photoshop sparingly mostly because I find it so intimidating.
 I have just started experimenting with Luminar.
-I have been learning the art of printing in the last couple of years and have managed to produce some very nice prints although I am still learning and probably always will be.
-I use an Epson Surecolor P800 which prints up to 17X22.
+I acquired an Epson Surecolor P800 a couple of years ago and have been learning the art of printing.

 All photos are my property and cannot be reproduced or used for any commerical purpose without my express permission.